 Will the hospital I am transferred to know my patient history?

-When a health care team decides that you will be transferred to another hospital, they will consult with the receiving health care team to ensure the hospital knows your patient history and is ready to provide you with the best possible care.
+When your health care team decides that you will be transferred to another hospital, they will consult with the receiving health care team to ensure the hospital knows your patient history and is ready to provide you with the best possible care.

 Will I have to pay the ambulance transfer fee?